How to Get Rid of Voles and Repair Your Lawn

 No, voles are a member of the genus Microtus, while mice belong to other genera (plural of genus).
 Even though mice and voles closely resemble each other, the good news is that control methods for both are almost identical.
 Modify their habitat, build physical barriers, trap them, or use chemical baits to keep populations under control in your lawn.

-How Do I Know the Voles are Gone?
+How Do I Know the Voles Are Gone?

-The vole tunnels — small, 1-2-inch runways — should be visible after that first mow.
+If you see mold or vegetation springing up in runways or vole holes in your yard, that’s good news.
+It means the critters have moved on.
+The vole tunnels — small, 1-2-inch — should be visible after that first mow.
 They can be completely free of grass, or look like miniature grassy ditches.

 When To Call a Professional